34th Irish Environmental Researchers Colloquium Jointly hosted by ESAI & South East Technological University Waterford, 25th-27th March 2024

 Liam McCarton is a former chair of the Environmental Sciences Association of Ireland (ESAI) and a Director of Engineers Without Borders Ireland.
 Liam is a lecturer in the Technological University Dublin and leads the Development Technology in the Community (DTC) Research Group (https://www.dtcresearchgroup.ie/).
 Liam has co-authored several books around the topics of Resilience, Nature-Based Solutions and the Circular Economy of Water - , “A Technology Portfolio of Nature Based Solutions for Innovations in Water Management” , “The Worth of Water – Designing Climate Resilient Rainwater Harvesting Systems” and “Where There Is No Engineer – Designing for Community Resilience” (Email).

-Administrator & ESAI Conference Liaison: Dr. Sara Meehan supports the governing body of the ESAI and co-ordinates the network.
+Administrator & ESAI Conference Liaison: Dr Sara Meehan supports the governing body of the ESAI and co-ordinates the network.
 Other ongoing supports include administration, membership, finance, funding, marketing & communications.
 She plays a lead role in organising and co-ordinating the ESAI’s annual conference Environ.
 (Email)

-Read MoreGrowing from strength to strenght over the years the ESAI run student competition at Environ is a great opportunity for students to gain recognition for their presentation skills.
-This year we had ...
+Student Prize Competition at Environ 2024 Growing from strength to strength over the years the ESAI run student competition at Environ is a great opportunity for students to gain recogn...

 Read More